godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_cpp_example.rst

 needs.
 We call the function ``register_class`` for each of our classes in our library.

 The important function is the third function called ``example_library_init``.
-We first call a function in our bindings library that creates an initilization object.
+We first call a function in our bindings library that creates an initialization object.
 This object registrates the initialization and termination functions of the GDExtension.
-Furthermore, it sets the level of initilization (core, servers, scene, editor, level).
+Furthermore, it sets the level of initialization (core, servers, scene, editor, level).

 At last, we need the header file for the ``register_types.cpp`` named ``register_types.h``.